-In May 2017, we submitted a Land Development Application (including an Environmental Impact Assessment) to the City of Edmonton for approval to rezone the area shown in grey on
+In May 2017, we submitted a Land Development Application (including an Environmental Impact Assessment) to the City of Edmonton for approval to rezone the area shown in white hatching on

 the map.
 This land is owned by EPCOR, and is currently zoned as a Metropolitan Recreation Zone (A).
 In order to build the solar farm on this site, it will need to be rezoned to a Public Utility Zone (PU), which will require approval from City Council.
 As part of this process, we are required to submit:

 - An amendment to the

-North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to expand the PU zone to include solar farm use (submitted in May 2017)
+North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to expand the PU zone to include solar farm use (submitted in early 2018)